matthewdeaves/csend/README.md

     ./docker.sh status

-Note: To detach from a container's terminal without stopping it, use the key sequence Ctrl+P followed by Ctrl+Q. Do a Ctrl+C if you want to test SIGTERM handling and gracefull shutdown.
+Note: To detach from a container's terminal without stopping it, use the key sequence Ctrl+P followed by Ctrl+Q. Do a Ctrl+C if you want to test SIGINT handling and graceful shutdown.

 Usage Commands
 Once the application is running, you can use the following commands in the terminal: